|La Charrue Bleue||Self Catering||Flexible||3||6||2|

-Recently renovated and brand new to the rental market, La Charrue Bleue offers high-quality accommodation for a fabulously comfortable and truly relaxing stay in the beautiful Dordogne countryside.
+Beautifully renovated and having enjoyed a successful first season in 2018, La Charrue Bleue offers high-quality accommodation for a fabulously comfortable and truly relaxing stay in the beautiful Dordogne countryside.

 This three bedroom, two shower room gîte is completely self-contained with its own pool (being installed in March 2018 - photos will follow), parking, outdoor dining area and bbq.